VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Schema

 Format and rules of the content of spatial data.
 Uniformity here keeps decision-support tools running smoothly.

+## Spatial Data

+Information that can be mapped and describes the location, shape, and/or relationships of objects or phenomena on the Earth's surface.

 ## Unlanded Structures